-Description Hong Kong basis HK\$'000 Basel III basis HK\$'000 19 Significant LAC investments in CET1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) 0 0 Explanation For the purpose of determining the total amount of significant LAC investments in a issued by financial sector entities, an AI is required to aggregate any amount of loans, exposures provided by it to any of its connected companies, where the connected comentity, as if such loans, facilities or other credit exposures were direct holdings, indire holdings of the AI in the capital instruments of the financial sector entity, except where the satisfaction of the MA that any such loan was made, any such facility was granted, exposure was incurred, in the ordinary course of the AI's business.
+Description Hong Kong basis HK\$'000 Basel III basis HK\$'000 19 Significant LAC investments in CET1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) 0 0 Explanation For the purpose of determining the total amount of significant LAC investments in C issued by financial sector entities, an AI is required to aggregate any amount of loans, exposures provided by it to any of its connected companies, where the connected comentity, as if such loans, facilities or other credit exposures were direct holdings, indire holdings of the AI in the capital instruments of the financial sector entity, except where the satisfaction of the MA that any such loan was made, any such facility was granted, exposure was incurred, in the ordinary course of the AI's business.
 Therefore, the amount reported in row 19 may be greater than that required under Basel III.
-The amount reported in row 19 (i.e. the amount reported in satisfaction) adjusted by excluding the aggregate amount of loans, facilities or other creations. facilities or of pany is a final ect holdings of the Al demonstrate or any such of the ported under edit exposures other credit ncial sector or synthetic onstrates to other credit educted as the column the "Hong 39 Insignificant LAC investments in AT1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) 0 0 Explanation The effect of treating loans, facilities or other credit exposures to connected companies which are finance sector entities as CET1 capital instruments for the purpose of considering deductions to be made in calculating the capital base (see note re row 18 to the template above) will mean the headroom within the threshous available for the exemption from capital deduction of other insignificant LAC investments in AT1 capital instruments may be smaller.
-Therefore, the amount to be deducted as reported in row 39 may be greater that required under Basel III.
-The amount reported under the column "Basel III basis" in this box represents to amount reported in row 39 (i.e. the amount reported under the "Hong Kong basis") adjusted by excluding the aggregate amount of loans, facilities or other credit exposures to the Al's connected companies which we subject to deduction under the Hong Kong approach.
-54 Insignificant LAC investments in Tier 2 capital instruments issued by, and non-capital LAC liabilities of, financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold and, where applicable, 5% threshold) 0 0 Explanation The effect of treating loans, facilities or other credit exposures to connected compasector entities as CET1 capital instruments for the purpose of considering deductions to the capital base (see note re row 18 to the template above) will mean the headron o be made in om within the calculating threshold connected companies which were subject to deduction under the Hong Kong approach.
+The amount reported in row 19 (i.e. the amount reported in row 19 diusted by excluding the aggregate amount of loans, facilities or other creating to the connected companies which were subject to deduction under the Hong Kong approach. pany is a final ect holdings ce the Al demo or any such co ported under eported under other credit ncial sector or synthetic onstrates to other credit educted as the column of the "Hong 39 Insignificant LAC investments in AT1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) 0 0 Explanation The effect of treating loans, facilities or other credit exposures to connected companies which are it sector entities as CET1 capital instruments for the purpose of considering deductions to be made in cal the capital base (see note re row 18 to the template above) will mean the headroom within the the available for the exemption from capital deduction of other insignificant LAC investments in AT1 instruments may be smaller.
+Therefore, the amount to be deducted as reported in row 39 may be great that required under Basel III.
+The amount reported under the column "Basel III basis" in this box repressamount reported in row 39 (i.e. the amount reported under the "Hong Kong basis") adjusted by excluding aggregate amount of loans, facilities or other credit exposures to the Al's connected companies which subject to deduction under the Hong Kong approach.
+54 Insignificant LAC investments in Tier 2 capital instruments issued by, and non-capital LAC liabilities of, financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold and, where applicable, 5% threshold) 0 0 Explanation The effect of treating loans, facilities or other credit exposures to connected compasector entities as CET1 capital instruments for the purpose of considering deductions to the capital base (see note re row 18 to the template above) will mean the headron o be made in calculating connected companies which were subject to deduction under the Hong Kong approach.